The extremal point process of branching Brownian motion in $\mathbb{R}^d$: Introduction

 and Mallein~\cite{Mallein15} proved that, setting $m_t^{(d)} := \sqrt{2} t + \frac{d-4}{2\sqrt{2}} \log t$, the process $(R^*_t - m_t^{(d)}, t \geq 0)$ is tight.
-Then Kim, Lubetzky and Zeitouni~\cite{KLZ21} proved that $R^*_t - m_t^{(d)}$ converges in law to a Gumbel random variable, shifted by an independent random variable $\log Z_\infty$, thus extending the aforementioned results of Bramson~\cite{Bramson83} and Lalley-Sellke~\cite{LS87} in dimension $1$ (however, in contrast with the situation for $d=1$, the random variable $Z_\infty$ is not constructed as a measurable function of the branching Brownian motion -- this matter is resolved here in Corollary~\ref{cor:equiv-of-deriv-mtgs}).
+Then Kim, Lubetzky and Zeitouni~\cite{KLZ21} proved that $R^*_t - m_t^{(d)}$ converges in law to a Gumbel random variable, shifted by a constant plus an independent random variable $\log Z_\infty$, thus extending the aforementioned results of Bramson~\cite{Bramson83} and Lalley-Sellke~\cite{LS87} in dimension $1$ (however, in contrast with the situation in \cite{LS87}, the random variable $Z_\infty$ is not constructed as a measurable function of the branching Brownian motion -- this matter is resolved here in Corollary~\ref{cor:equiv-of-deriv-mtgs}).

 The goal of the present paper is to obtain the full description of the limit extremal point process in dimension $d>1$, that is, to describe the limit of the random point measure on $\S^{d-1} \times \R$ defined by